GN Latest News

 Post by Rob Swan »

-Login to your server using your PC and PuTTY.
+Connect to your server using your PC and PuTTY, then issue this command.

 Image